How to Crochet the Popcorn Stitch

 WS – wrong side

 * – Repeat the instructions between the asterisks the number of times indicated.
-This repeat will contain of multiple instructions.
+This repeat will contain multiple instructions.

 – at the end of the row – the total number of stitches